 The groomsmen attend the bachelor party, their fittings, the rehearsal and rehearsal dinner.
 They help escort guests to their seats if there aren’t separate ushers, and then stand with the groom during the ceremony.
 At the reception, they dance with the bride, bridesmaids, and other guests.

 Flower girls and ring bearers make charming additions to a wedding.
 The flower girl precedes the bride down the aisle holding either a small basket of flowers or a tiny nosegay similar to the bridesmaids’ flowers.
-She might carry a basket of petals that she sprinkles in front of the bride as she walks down the aisle.
+Flower girls might carry a basket of petals that she sprinkles in front of the bride as she walks down the aisle.
 (I recommend silk petals, as real ones can become slippery.)
 She attends the rehearsal, but often not the rehearsal dinner due to her age.

 The ring bearer walks down the aisle after the bridesmaids and ahead of the flower girl, holding the small cushion upon which the wedding ring is pinned (not sewn).
 He stands with the groomsmen or sits with his parents or the groom’s family during the services.
 He exits with the flower girl, if there is one.
 These members of the wedding party are usually young relatives of the bride or groom, and typically range in age from three to seven years old.